 Houston Dangerous Drug Lawyer for PPI Victims

 The use of certain PPIs have been known to lead to negative side effects in some cases.
 While short-term side effects are minimal, the long-term side effects could link to an increased risk in fractures of the hip, wrist and spine specifically.
 Some low doses of PPIs are sold over-the-counter while others require a prescription.
-To learn more about your legal options, please do not hesitate to call and get in touch with a Houston dangerous drug attorney at the firm.
+To learn more about your legal options, please do not hesitate to call and get in touch with a Houston attorney at the firm.
 We can evaluate your case and determine whether or not litigation is the best recourse.